mbuczko/revolt/README.md

 ⇒ {:name "foo", :package "bar.bazz", :version "0.0.1", :description "My awesome project", :environment :testing}
 ```

-Obviously we can provide an argument in a composition too:
+It is often convenient to provide argument in a composition with help of `partial` function:

 ``` clojure
 (def build (comp capsule cljs sass (partial info {:environment :testing}) clean))
 ```

-Why this is so cool?
-Because this way we can play with our builds and packaging in a REPL without changing a single line of base configuration.
-Eg. to generate a thin package with an optimized
+Why this is so convenient?
+Because this way we can tinker with our builds and packaging in a REPL without changing a single line of base configuration.
+Eg. to generate a thin capsule (where dependencies
-version of our clojurescripts, we can build a following pipeline:
+will be fetched on first run) with an heavy-optimized version of our clojurescripts, we can construct a following pipeline:

 ``` clojure
 (def build (comp (partial capsule {:capsule-type :thin})